 - Do landlords have to issue receipts upon receiving security deposits?

 Yes.
-Landlords or their agents must give tenants receipts indicating the amount of the security deposit, the name of the person receiving it and, in the case of an agent, the name of the landlord, the date, and a description of the premises leased or rented.
+Landlords or their agents must, within 30 days after deposit is received, give tenants receipts indicating the amount of the security deposit, the name of the person receiving it and, in the case of an agent, the name of the landlord, the date, and a description of the premises leased or rented.
+If landlord failed to do it, tenant can immediately return his/her security deposit.
+It must be signed by a person receiving such receipt.
 (MGL c.186 § 15B(2)(b)); (MGL c.186 § 15B(3)(a))

 - Are there any specific requirements for record-keeping for deposit withholdings?

 Yes.
 Landlords must provide written evidence, such as estimates, bills, invoices or receipts, indicating the actual or estimated cost of any repairs for which part of the security deposit was withheld.
 (MGL c.186 § 15B(4)(iii))

 - What happens when a landlord does not return a security deposit within the required timeframe?

 The tenant shall be awarded damages in an amount equal to three times the amount of the security deposit withheld plus interest at the rate of five percent from the date when such payment became due, together with court costs and reasonable attorney’s fees.
 (MGL c.186 § 15B(7))